TheWidlarzGroup/rn-emoji-keyboard/docs/docs/contributions/workflow.md

 > While it's possible to use [`npm`](https://github.com/npm/cli), the tooling is built around [`yarn`](https://classic.yarnpkg.com/), so you'll have an easier time if you use `yarn` for development.

-While developing, you can run the [example app](/example/) to test your changes.
+While developing, you can run the example app in `/example/` directory, to test your changes.
 Any changes you make in your library's JavaScript code will be reflected in the example app without a rebuild.

 To run the example app run: